greenplum-db/gpdb-archive/gpdb-doc/markdown/security-guide/topics/preface.html.md

 -   **[Security Best Practices](../topics/BestPractices.html)**
 Describes basic security best practices that you should follow to ensure the highest level of system security.

+## <a id="endpoint_security"></a>About Endpoint Security Software

+If you install any endpoint security software on your Greenplum Database hosts, such as anti-virus, data protection, network security, or other security related software, the additional CPU, IO, network or memory load can interfere with Greenplum Database operations and may affect database performance and stability.

+Refer to your endpoint security vendor and perform careful testing in a non-production environment to ensure it does not have any negative impact on Greenplum Database operations.